-Technical founders are tempted to look for a channel partner or hire an experienced sales person to make their early sales.
-This is often problematic for several reasons.
+Technical founders are tempted to look for a channel partner or hire an experienced sales person to close early sales.
+This post explains why this is often a mistake.

 It’s hard to assess/develop a channel without a clear picture of your target customer and the value proposition that your solution offers.
 Developing that clear picture requires customer discovery conversations.